Hutt Valley District Health Board

-In late 2009 our Wellington team completed two concurrent projects at Hutt Hospital, ‘clip-on’ temporary operating theatres and a three-storey car parking building.
+Our Wellington team completed two concurrent projects at Hutt Hospital in 2009, ‘clip-on’ temporary operating theatres and a three-storey car parking building.
 These were the latest in a series of projects our team completed at Hutt Hospital, including their Breast Screening Facility in 2006 and MRI/CT Scanning Facility in 2007.

 We were awarded the contract to provide two new temporary operating theatres for Hutt Valley DHB in April 2009, with a fast-track programme to be completed by the end of August.
 The new facility was to be installed on a structural steel frame above the A&E department’s ambulance bay, which needed to remain fully operational.

 To minimise disruption we decided to construct the 250m² building shell off site in three sections, allowing it to be trucked to the site halfway through the programme.
 We developed a detailed preconstruction programming sequence, using our collaborative Last Planner tool and involving consultants and subcontractors early in the process.
 After ten weeks, the units were watertight, lined and fitted out with second fix services, ready to be transported to Hutt Hospital.

 In the meantime, our services subcontractors worked in the existing buildings at the hospital to prepare all the connections for the arrival of the theatres, and the structural steel platform was erected over the ambulance bay.